GED vs HiSET – What Is Easier To Pass?

 Many students feel that the math portion of the HiSET exam is somewhat less challenging than the GED math portion.

 In general, the HiSET and the GED are similar tests, and our online GED practice tests are helpful for both exams.
-Our free resources are made available through Onsego’s accredited online GED prep course.
-If you like this approach, sign up for the online GED prep course developed by Onsego right away!
+Our free resources help you decide if an online study course works for you.

 How to Pass the GED Test